 Many photographers seem to have lost sight of the reason why they are shooting pictures.
 Surely it’s only the end result that matters - the final image?
 The route that we take to get there is irrelevant.
 Young photographers can learn so much more quickly if they use the modern cheap equivalent of Polaroid to assess their progress.
 Experienced photographers can now spend so much more time creating and testing - and playing - with images to get just what they want, without it costing a penny.
 What can possibly be better than that?

 Surely we express pleasure and delight in most forms of progress?
 Who would want to walk to the bottom of their garden on a freezing winter night to use the outside toilet?
 Who would want to check their distributor cap every week and grease their suspension points every month in their car?
 Who would say that there is nothing to beat VHS tapes, or gramophone records or chunky 12” CRT monitors?

 There will always be those who relish the old days - until they actually have to live in them!
 Look at the plethora of TV programmes that hark back to the delights of the Edwardian Farm, the Victorian Hospital or the Iron Age Village to realise that we love to look back whilst wearing a smug grin of satisfaction on our faces, but living that life again - never!

 Photography has progressed and whilst I am happy to keep reminders of my life on the shelf, gathering dust, I now find that I am quite content to leave them there as I’ve moved on.
 My children will look at them in 20 years time when I’m gone and wonder what on earth it was all about.
 If any reader wants to buy some of my old Nikons, I'm no longer attached to them as I once was - make me an offer.

 And what about my shots from Ireland?
-Ah well, luckily I also packed a Nikon D3S and two lenses as well - just in case!
+Well, the local processing lab completely ruined them by using out-of-date chemicals.
+Luckily I also packed a Nikon D3S and two lenses as well - just in case!